Jingying-yu/marriage_data_analysis/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract is written with the help of ChatGPT
+Aspects of the abstract is written with the help of ChatGPT